mtceballos/SIRENAdoc/SIRENAcommandline.rst

 * **ELOWRES**: energy provided by a low resolution energy estimator filtering with a 4-samples-length filter (in keV)

-* **GRADE1**: length of the filter used, i.e., the distance to the following pulse (in samples) or the :option:`PulseLength` if the next event is further than this value or if there are no more events in the same record
+* **GRADE1**: length of the filter used, i.e., the distance to the following pulse (in samples) or the pulse length if the next event is further than this value or if there are no more events in the same record

 * **GRADE2**: distance to the end of the preceding pulse (in samples).
-If pulse is the first event in the record, this is fixed to the :option:`PulseLength` value
+If pulse is the first event in the record, this is fixed to the pulse length value

 * **PHI**: arrival phase (offset relative to the central point of the parabola) (in samples)